mattvenn/fpga-sdft/README.md

 # Makefile

+* make list - compute the twiddle factor tables
 * make show-sdft - use yosys show to see how the design is inferred
 * make debug-sdft - use iverilog, vvp and gtkwave to show the results of the testbench
+* make read-sdft-vcd - after vcd generated, use Python script to read the vcd and plot the last set of results computed
+* make model-sdft - model sdft in python and compare against numpy's fft
 * make - build everything
 * make prog - program the icestick